learn-co-curriculum/phrg-js-advanced-scope-arrow-functions-readme/README.md

 // window
 // window
 ```
-Notice that in both cases, the arrow function retains the context that it is defined in.
+In both cases, the arrow function retains the context that it is defined in.
 In the first case, the arrow function is declared in the `greet` method, where the `this` value equals `person`.
 Therefore the `this` value of the arrow function is also `person`.
 In the second case, the arrow function is not declared within a method, but rather passed as an argument when the code is run (the callback function for `map`), which means its context is the global scope.
 Therefore, its `this` value is `window`.

 ### Which is preferred